Get a free quote for your project today!

 How To Repair and Restore Parquet Flooring

-Parquet flooring is flooring that is made up of wood pieces used for a decorative effect, often in geometrical patterns.
-Parquet flooring is fairly expensive to install, so if you are lucky enough to have it already in your home, even if it is looking a little tired, you may want to restore it to its original glory.
+Parquet flooring is made up of wood pieces used for a decorative effect, often in geometrical patterns.
+Parquet flooring is fairly expensive to install, so if you are lucky enough to have it already in your home, even if it looks a little tired, you may want to restore it to its original glory.

 Imagine the delight of taking up an old carpet in your new home, only to discover there is this decorative parquet flooring underneath.
 But pieces are missing or broken, and it looks dull and lacklustre.
 It is possible to repair and restore your parquet flooring, and this guide will give you some helpful tips.